sreco002/Matrix/README.md

 If you want a sensor just drop me an eMail at contact@eTextile.org I make all sensors bay hand.
 It take one or two days to make it and send it by post.
 All sensors are tested before shipping.
-If you have any mistake I will help you to fix it or replace the eTextile sensor.
+If you have any mistake I will help you to fix it or replace the sensor.

 ## Copyright
 Except as otherwise noted, all files in the resistiveMatrix project folder